TVR: Automotive System Requirement Traceability Validation and Recovery Through Retrieval-Augmented Generation: Problem Definition and Challenges

 Requirements traceability refers to the ability to track and document the lifecycle of a requirement---both forward and backward---from its origin through development, implementation, and usage~\cite{gotel1994analysis}.
 In the context of automotive systems, traceability helps ensure that stakeholder needs are effectively aligned with the system design.
 It plays a critical role in confirming that the system meets customer expectations and regulatory standards.
 Moreover, traceability provides a clear audit trail for quality assurance, enabling the detection of gaps, inconsistencies, or changes in requirements throughout the development process.

 As discussed in Section~\ref{sec:dtc}, DTC requirements come in different types, each following distinct patterns.
-Moreover, both stakeholder and system requirements exhibit variations in how they are expressed, with the possibility of encountering unforeseen variations in the future.
+Moreover, both stakeholder and system requirements vary in how they are expressed, and unforeseen changes are possible in the future.
 This presents a significant challenge: \textbf{A general solution capable of handling diverse and unseen variations is essential}.
 Traditional NLP approaches~\cite{rahimi2018evolving, tufail2017systematic, charalampidou2021empirical}, based on supervised learning of observed variations, are challenged by unseen variations.
 Moreover, a comparison of stakeholder requirements (Figure~\ref{fig:stakereq}) and system requirements (Figure~\ref{fig:example}) raises another challenge: \textbf{Our traceability validation problem cannot be achieved by simply calculating text similarity or finding word overlaps}.
 Since the system requirement involves checking whether multiple messages or signals are missing, whereas a stakeholder requirement addresses only the handling of a single message, a system requirement may be traced to several stakeholder requirements, each covering a message or signal in the system requirement.
 Furthermore, as shown in Figure~\ref{fig:stakereq} and Figure~\ref{fig:example}, the differences between messages and signals at the character level are not significant; however, \textbf{a large number of domain-specific terminologies exist} in the description of different signals and messages.

 To address these challenges, this paper proposes TVR, an approach for validating the traceability of requirements in automotive systems.
 TVR leverages the exceptional natural language understanding capabilities of LLMs.
 Instead of relying on the general concept of traceability links~\cite{guo2024natural}, we ask LLMs to validate whether a system requirement covers the message or signal specified in a stakeholder requirement.
-We guide the LLM to focus specifically on the message or signal, rather than other parts of the requirement, to avoid confusion.
+We guide the LLM to focus specifically on the message or signal rather than on other parts of the requirement to avoid confusion.